jesseweed/mac-icons/README.md

 ### Credit

 I've downloaded the majority of these icons from various free icon sources around the internet and claim no rights to any of them.
-If you are the creator of any of these icons and would like a credit or to have any of them removed, please let me not
+If you are the creator of any of these icons and would like a credit or to have any of them removed, please let me know.

 ##### Document Icons